Chamith-Nimmitha/mstack-docs/README.md

 - **Fault Tolerance**: Distributes critical functions across nodes for high availability and uninterrupted operation.

 ### Use Cases
-- Rapid prototyping with a monolithic setup, scalable to microservices.
+- Rapid prototyping of microservices apps in a monolithic setup.
-- Real-time, event-driven applications requiring robust communication.
+- Event-driven systems requiring robust communication.
-- Resilient, distributed systems with minimal configuration overhead.
+- Scalable, resilient applications that evolve from prototype to production.

 ---